 Late Winter 61 A.D. to Early Spring 63 A.D.

-In Rome Paul is allowed to live by himself guarded only by a soldier (Acts 28:16).
-He is able to receive visitors and continues to preach of the Gospel (Acts 28:17-31).
+Although Paul is a prisoner, he is allowed in Rome to live by himself guarded only by a Roman soldier (Acts 28:16).
+He is able to receive visitors and continues to preach the Gospel (Acts 28:17-31).
 He also has the opportunity to speak with Jewish religious leaders in Rome (Acts 28:17-29).